 The content of the series was summarised into a report, along with the following 10 key finding

 10 Key Ideas

 - Identify new champions for urbanism: There is a need for future champions of public spaces, as well as more equitable approaches to designing public spaces.

 - Incorporate the arts and new technology into public space research and development: We need to engage more deeply with fast-paced global processes that influence the future of cities and public spaces; for example the changing nature of public-private ownership, artificial intelligence and 3D printing.
 There exists great potential for the public realm to be activated in new ways.

 One example covered throughout the series was the Playable City Lagos project, comprised of a number of fun methods to promote engagement between citizens in Lagos’ public spaces.
 Two examples include a speaking mirror and a taxi-to-taxi phone.

-6. Activate the streets and the boardrooms: In many cases, various processes of activism need to be applied to inspire a wider range of individuals.
+- Activate the streets and the boardrooms: In many cases, various processes of activism need to be applied to inspire a wider range of individuals.
 This creates an opportunity for different voices to be heard.
-Activations do not only occur in the boardroom.
+Activations can sometimes be in the streets on a skateboard and at other times in the boardroom.

 For example, The Constitution states that a gathering of more than 15 people requires a formal application.
 In certain instances, these regulations need to be actively challenged.
-For example, the Social Justice Coalition organised marches in more creative ways.
-In the start of 2016 a protest of 200 activists was divided into groups smaller than 15 members each, as a way to comply with the regulations of the constitution.
-At another occasion, ‘Reclaim the City’ hosted a dance-a-thon as a form of activism in Long Street.
 Within the series, this sparked additional conversation and questions regarding the availability of important information, the definition of public space and possibilities for collaboration with the City and different stakeholders.

 What can be said about the future of public space?